vevurka/vevurka.github.io/_posts/2017-03-01-introduction_to_frisor.md

 I decided to participate in [Get Noticed!](http://devstyle.pl/daj-sie-poznac/) competition (in polish "Daj się poznać" so category name is dsp17).
 My project for dsp17 is an application in Python/Django for my own use.
-User story which is behind my project is that when using untrusted network I don't want to login to my personal accounts to store interesting stuff I've found.
-So I want to want to have a "box" for interesting urls.
+User story which is behind my project is when using untrusted network I don't want to login to my personal accounts to store interesting stuff I've found.
+So I want to have a "box" for interesting urls.
 Another user story it that sometimes when using untrusted network I want to be able to chat with my boyfriend - one solution is using qTox, but it requires an installation.
 So I want to chat using frisor application.

 ### Must requirements